 07 of 08

-Schlumbergera or Christmas cactus is pretty toothless as far as the cactus family goes with its smooth segmented leaves and soft, rounded spines.
+Christmas cactus is pretty toothless as far as the cactus family goes with its smooth segmented leaves and soft, rounded spines.
 Tubular flowers come in red, pink, orange, and white.
 This cactus species is a departure from normal cactus care.
 The plant hails from Brazilian rain forests, where they live as epiphytes growing on other tree branches.
 Give these plants filtered light and moderate irrigation.
-If you can expose them to cooler temperatures between 50 F and 60 F as winter approaches, you can get your plants to rebloom.
+If you can expose them to cooler temperatures between 50 and 60 degrees Fahrenheit as winter approaches, you can get your plants to rebloom.

 08 of 08